By Ann Weiser Cornell, PhD

-I first noticed this effect when I was teaching listening in Level One Focusing classes.
+I first noticed this effect when I was teaching listening in Path to Lasting Change, Part One classes.
 I always encourage beginning Focusers to stay in touch with their inner process and resonate the listener’s words in there.
 The Focuser speaks, the listener takes in and then says back what the Focuser said, sometimes the exact words, sometimes summarizing or saying the essence or just the feeling words.
 But unlike in a regular conversation, the two are not looking at each other.
 The Focuser typically closes his or her eyes, to pay better attention inwardly.
 It’s especially important for beginning Focusers to learn that they can concentrate on their inner process rather than trying to ‘take care of’ the listener.

 I noticed that when the listener reflected the Focuser’s words as a statement, with falling voice at the end, the Focuser’s attention tended to stay inside, with their own process.
 But uncertain listeners tended to raise their voices at the end of sentences, as if asking the Focuser, “Is that right?”
 When they heard the questioning voice (even if the words were in the form of a statement), their awareness tended to move away from their inner process and out toward the listener.
 At these moments, the Focuser would often open their eyes and look up as if answering the listener.

 Focuser: “I’m sensing this heavy place is sad.”

 Listener: “You’re sensing that heavy place is sad.”

 Listener: “You’re sensing that heavy place is sad?”